Ramírez’s 2-run homer sends Indians by Rangers in DH opener

+CLEVELAND — The Indians aren’t waiting on José Ramírez any longer.
+They’re again counting on him.

-CLEVELAND — José Ramírez’s two-run homer in the seventh inning — just Cleveland’s third hit — sent the Indians to a 2-0 win over the Texas Rangers on Wednesday in the first game of a doubleheader.
+Ramírez hit a two-run homer in the seventh inning — just Cleveland’s third hit — to send the Indians to a 2-0 win over the Texas Rangers on Wednesday in the first game of a doubleheader.

 Ramírez connected on a 2-0 pitch from Ariel Jurado (6-7), who had blanked the Indians on two singles before allowing the third baseman’s 15th homer.

-After struggling for three months, Ramírez, a two-time All-Star, has found his groove at the perfect time for the hard-charging Indians.
-He batted .320 in July and has raised his average by nearly 50 points since June 20.
+After struggling for three months, Ramírez, a two-time All-Star, has found his groove at the perfect time for the hard-charging Indians, who have baseball’s best record over the past two months.
+Ramirez batted .320 in July and has raised his average by nearly 50 points since June 20.

+Even when Ramirez was batting below .200, Indians manager Terry Francona never lost faith he’d come around.

+“He’s a great player,” Francona said.
+“He just got caught up in some bad habits hitting and it took him a while, and his confidence took a hit.”

+The Indians are 12-2 when Ramirez homers and 33-5 when he drives in a run.

 Nick Goody (3-0) replaced rookie starter Zach Plesac in the seventh and pitched two scoreless innings.
-All-Star closer Brad Hand struck out the side in the ninth for his for his 28th save.
+All-Star closer Brad Hand struck out the side in the ninth for his 28th save.

-The Indians improved to an MLB-best 38-16 since June 4, when they trailed first-place Minnesota by 10½ games in the AL Central.
-They closed that gap to three games pending the Twins’ result against the Braves on Wednesday.
+The Indians are an MLB-best 38-16 since June 4, when they trailed first-place Minnesota by 10½ games in the AL Central.

 Cleveland manager Terry Francona will turn to his bullpen, which came in with the majors’ lowest ERA, to handle Game 2.
 Texas will start right-hander Lance Lynn, one of the AL’s best pitchers this season.